lansuite/lansuite/website/docs/getting-started/configuration.md

 ## Configuration file

 LANSuite's configuration file is written in the `ini` format and should be placed into `inc/base/config.php`.
-Please note that all entries are cached and only reloaded every 10 Minutes.

 An example configuration file looks like: